antonyhaman/podegen/README.md

 # Podegen - Page Object Code Generation for Selenium and Selenide in Java

-Podegen is a Java library intended for generating Page Object classes out of yaml or json templates files, it supports both Selenium and Selenide, it also comes with two variants of the Page object.
-Let's how it works:
+Podegen is a Java library for generating page object classes from yaml or json template files.
+It supports both Selenium and Selenide and has two variants of the page object.
+This is how it works:

 Template file like this:
 ```yaml